 First publication on FDCA bis-cyclic carbonate from the D-carbonize project

-We are pleased to announce the publication of the first PhD article from Giovanni Berluti, PhD student within the D-carbonize project, now published in Green Chemistry (Royal Society of Chemistry), focusing on the FDCA bis-cyclic carbonate.
+We are pleased to announce the publication of the first article by Giovanni Berluti, PhD student within the D-carbonize project.
+The paper is now available in Green Chemistry (Royal Society of Chemistry) and focuses on the development of a new synthetic route to bio-based FDCA bis-cyclic carbonate.

 The study addresses the valorisation of 2,5-furandicarboxylic acid (FDCA), widely recognised as a promising renewable platform molecule.
 Despite its strong potential, the industrial use of FDCA has historically been limited.
 With the recent scale-up of FDCA production, new opportunities are emerging for the development of advanced bio-based chemicals such as the FDCA bis-cyclic carbonate.